PedroCristo/README-TEST/README.md

 ![Delete Comment - 2](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_comment_delete_2.jpg)

-* IIf they wish to delete their comment, they can press the button Delete and a Bootstrap box model will pop up with the message
+* If they wish to delete their comment, they can press the button Delete and a Bootstrap box model will pop up with the message
   "Are you sure you want to delete your comment?".<br>

 ### Delete Comment - 3